 We are responsible for regulating the location and conduct of events on public national land.
-Areas of public national land available for events include the Parliamentary Zone, Commonwealth Park, Rond Terrace, Kings Park, Anzac Parade, Aspen Island and Lake Burley Griffin.
+Areas of public national land available for events include the National Triangle, Commonwealth Park, Rond Terrace, Kings Park, Anzac Parade, Aspen Island and Lake Burley Griffin.

 This policy provides a framework for the regulation of events held on public national land.

 This policy recognises that the NCA:

 - designates the appropriateness of the national capital as a place for significant national and international events